Dr. George Heffernan

-Professor George Heffernan has a B.A. and an M.A. from the Catholic University of America and a Ph.D. from the University of Cologne.
-He also holds the highest degree in the German Language awarded by the Goethe Institute of Munich as well as the diploma of a State-Certified Translator and Interpreter for the German Language granted by the city of Bonn.
-He specializes in contemporary European philosophy, particularly phenomenology, hermeneutics, and existentialism, concentrating on questions of evidence, meaning, and understanding.
-He is also competent in various epistemologies from ancient to modern times.
+Professor George Heffernan earned his B.A. and M.A. from The Catholic University of America and his Ph.D. from the University of Cologne, Germany.
+He also holds the highest degree in the German Language awarded by the Goethe Institute of Munich as well as the diploma of a State-Certified Translator and Interpreter for the German Language granted by the Chamber of Industry and Commerce of Bonn.

-Professor Heffernan has also published numerous books, including one in the renowned series Phaenomenologica, as well as numerous articles, including several both in Husserl Studies and in the International Journal of the Humanities.
-He has received many awards from academic institutions, including the Basselin Foundation, the Institute for Scholarship in the Liberal Arts at the University of Notre Dame, and the German Academic Exchange Service.
-He has also received a Liberal Arts Faculty Fellowship from Merrimack College and several Thagaste Symposium Awards from the Center for Augustinian Study.
+Professor Heffernan has received many awards from academic institutions, including the Basselin Foundation of The Catholic University of America, the Institute for Scholarship in the Liberal Arts of the University of Notre Dame, the German Academic Exchange Service, and the National Endowment for the Humanities.
+He has also received the Liberal Arts Faculty Fellowship from Merrimack College and several Thagaste Symposium Awards from the Center for Augustinian Study and the Order of Saint Augustine.
 He organizes the Annual Cassiciacum Dialogue at Merrimack College.
-He is completing an edition of Augustine’s Against the Academicians that situates the text within the horizon of the perennial issues raised by Hellenistic skepticism, recast by Cartesian rationalism, and revised by contemporary epistemology.
+He is completing an edition of Augustine’s Against the Academicians that situates the text within the horizon of the perennial epistemic issues raised by Hellenistic skepticism, recast by Cartesian rationalism, and revised by contemporary epistemology.